Space Shuttle external tank: Future use

-In 1990, it was suggested that the external tank be used as a lunar habitat or as an orbital station.
+In 1990, it was suggested that the external tank would be used as a lunar habitat or as an orbital station.
 These proposals did not come to fruition.

 As basis for Ares in Constellation

 With the retirement of the Space Shuttle in 2011, NASA, with its canceled Constellation program, which featured the Orion spacecraft, would also have featured the debut of two Shuttle-derived launch vehicles, the human-rated Ares I crew-launch vehicle and the heavy-lift Ares V cargo-launch vehicle.

 While both the Ares I and Ares V would have utilized a modified five-segment Solid Rocket Booster for its first stage, the ET would have served as a baseline technology for the first stage of the Ares V and the second stage of the Ares I; as a comparison, the Ares I second stage would have held approximately 26000 USgal of LOX, versus the ET holding 146000 USgal, more than 5 times that amount.

 The Ares V first stage, which would have been fitted with five RS-68 rocket engines (the same engine used on the Delta IV rocket), would be 33 ft in diameter, as wide as the S-IC and S-II stages on the Saturn V rocket.
 It would have utilized the same internal ET configuration (separate LH2 and LOX tanks separated with an intertank structure), but would have been configured to directly accept LH2 and LOX fill and drain, along with LOX venting on a retractable arm like that used on the Shuttle for LH2.